-Similary, you can add different OS build version represents the Windows version that you want the GPO to apply to.
+Similarly, you can add different OS build version that represents the Windows version that you want the GPO to apply to.
 Additional information about Windows 10 build versions 👉 Windows 10 Version Numbers Build Numbers Major Minor Build Rev

 Once you added the query, Click on Save.
 You can also add multiple queries in single WMI Filter.